Our international professionals translate your SEO texts

 Find the right keywords for each target market

-To ensure that content is optimally adapted to the search behavior of the target group in the local market, MONDIS establishes interdisciplinary project teams consisting of SEO experts, online marketing specialists and technical translators.
+To ensure that content is optimally adapted to the search behavior of target groups in markets around the globe, MONDIS compiles interdisciplinary project teams consisting of SEO experts, online marketing specialists and specialist translators.
 Thanks to this expertise and to an extensive set of tools, we are able to determine the relevant keywords for your target market, apply them to your translated content and differentiate your website from competitors.
-A keyword and competition analysis forms the basis for a sustainable SEO concept for translations, helping to increase visibility in the long term.
+A keyword and competition analysis forms the basis for an SEO translation concept with long-term effectiveness, helping to increase visibility over time.

 Different markets – different search engines?

 In the first instance, search engine optimization means optimizing content for Google.
 With a more than 90 %1 market share worldwide, Google is the clear industry leader.
 But there are interesting exceptions: in Russia, only just under half of all search queries are made via Google, while the other half2 are processed by Yandex.
 In China, Google is as good as irrelevant: with a less than 5% market share, the market leader lags behind not only internet search giant Baidu but cross-language search service Sogou and mobile-first search engine Shenma.

 Is translation alone enough to achieve effective positioning for your international website?